Jessewcs/Project/README.md

             print("Invalid Input: Please try again!", file=sys.stderr)
             print()
 ```
-This function, get_sku_category() shows the user all available categories to label their most recent inputted SKU and returns the user's valid category selection.
+The function, get_sku_category() shows the user all available categories to label their most recent inputted SKU and returns the user's valid category selection.

 ```python
 def inventory_item_class(sku, category, quantity):
     inventory_item = InventoryItem(sku=sku, category=category, quantity_in_stock=quantity)
     return inventory_item
 ```
-The function, inventory_item_class(sku, category, quantity) creates an instance of a class from the provided sku, category, and quantity so that it can be used to efficiently store the data in the inventory individually.
+The function, inventory_item_class(sku, category, quantity) creates an instance of a class InventoryItem from the provided sku, category, and quantity so that it can be used to precisely store the data in the inventory file individually.

 ```python
 def write_inventory_to_file(inventory_item: InventoryItem, file_name):